How to start an e-commerce business

 Remember, pricing is also about profitability.
 Will your chosen price cover your costs and deliver a healthy margin?

-This is where financial planning tools like Brixx come in handy.
+This is where a financial planning tool like Brixx can come in handy.
 With Brixx, you can forecast your revenue, track your costs, and ensure your pricing strategy supports your business goals.

 Step 4 Pricing Strategy – finding the right prices